Fleckism/SecurityPlus/SecurityPlus/11A Secure Network Operations Protocols.md

 ---
-tags: [firstTag, secondTag]
+tags: [Implementation, OIR, Attack]
 ---
 # ##

 LESSON INTRODUCTION

-When hosts join a network, they need to be configured with the appropriate settings for that network.
-The services that provide these settings, such as DHCP and DNS, must be deployed securely.
-When hosts access data using server applications, such as web/HTTP, email, and VoIP, the communications between clients and servers must be managed using secure versions of the application protocols.
+When hosts join a network, they need to be [[configured]] with the appropriate settings for that network.
+The services that provide these settings, such as [[DHCP]] and [[DNS]], must be deployed securely.
+When hosts access data using server applications, such as web/HTTP, email, and VoIP, the communications between clients and servers must be managed using secure versions of the application [[protocols]].
 You will also need to configure secure protocols that allow users to access networks, host desktops, and appliance configuration interfaces remotely.

 ##